-Lagranian Field Theory formulates the relativistic quantum mechanical theory of interactions.
-It has dependent variables replaced by values of a field at a point in spacetime f(x,y,z,t) so that the equations of motion are obtained by the Action Principle.
-S is called Action which is a set of n independent variables.
+Lagrangian Field Theory formulates the relativistic quantum mechanical theory of interactions.
+It has dependent variables replaced by values of a field at a point in space-time f(x,y,z,t).
+The equations of motion are obtained by the Action Principle using S as Action.

-L, for Classical Electrodynamics:
+The L for Classical Electrodynamics:

 Introducing a source term produces J(x)

 The Klein Gordon EOM for Spin ( 0 ) (Higgs field):

 The solutions to the Klein Gordon Equation are simple plane waves subject to relativistic constraint:

 f(x) = Ce-i(p.x-Et)